deno-plc/rust-ndi-sdk/README.md

 This crate is currently tested against SDK version 6.2.0.3

-The raw bindings are generated from the header files in the SDK installation directory, this way generated code will always match the version it is compiled with and linked against.
+The raw bindings are generated from the header files in the SDK installation directory, this way generated code will always match the version on the machine it is compiled with and linked against.

 ## Platform Support

 This crates `build.rs` is currently lacking support for platforms other than Windows x64, because I had no time for it so far.
 If you are working on another platform, feel free to add support for it.
-(It shouldn't be that complicated, windows support is less than 40 lines of nearly-boilerplate code)
+(It shouldn't be that complicated, windows support is less than 30 lines of nearly-boilerplate code)

 ## Installation